RahulRamesh6/Currency-Converter/README.md

 Currency Converter is an ongoing project.
 The UI and functionality will continue to improve with future updates.

 ## Contributing
 If you'd like to contribute to the development of Currency Converter, feel free to fork the repository and submit a pull request.
-We welcome improvements, bug fixes, and new features!
+I welcome improvements, bug fixes, and new features!

 ### To Contribute:
 1. Fork the repository.